Research Initiative

 How do people make decisions?
 How do we understand the world through the information we take in from media and other sources?
 Why do people come to different conclusions based on the same information?
 How can we learn to have civil, constructive conversations across wide ideological differences?

 The Behavioral Decision Scientists at the Shorenstein Center work to better understand these core questions about how people make decisions, communicate, and process messages about a wide range of public concerns.
-They also work to translate this research to help journalists and policy makers use it to better reach people and break through the fog of disinformation.
+They also work to translate this research to help journalists and policy makers better communicate and transmit information that is essential for a healthy, functioning society.

 Faculty